Psalms For Life

 God of Justice, God of Truth

-As society’s ground of morality shifts to whatever feels good, relationships are increasingly blighted by false accusation and gaslighting.
+As society’s ground of morality shifts to whatever feels good, relationships are increasingly blighted by injustice and false accusation.
 This psalm invites victims to take refuge in the God who judges justly.

 A David psalm, which he sang to YHWH about Cush the Benjaminite.